Rita1612-GitHub/Transcriptomic_analysis_of_patients_with_heart_failure/README.md

 1. Comparison healthy donors (HD) and patients with heart failure (HF).
 Data from article.
 2. Comparison two groups of patients: HF_1 and HF_2.
 The second group (HF_2) is characterized by a lower (almost critical) left ventricular ejection fraction compared to the first group (HF_1).

+R script is in the HF_IB.Rmd, HF_IB.md and HF_IB.html files.

 ## The first step of all piplines was quality assessment of reads using FastQC program (https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).

 Reads of this article were posted in open access and are available via the link https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-8531/samples/.
 The reads have of high quality and do not need trimming procedure.